vaishetty/vaishetty/README.md

 <br />

-- 🔭 I’m currently working on my masters degree, specializing in Data Science and ML.
+- 🔭 I’m currently working towards graduating with my masters degree, specializing in Data Science and ML.
-- 👩‍💻 I'm currently looking for internship (Spring`22 & Summer`22) and full time opportunities (Summer`22).
+- 👩‍💻 I'm on the lookout for full time opportunities in Data Science.

 <br />

 - 🌱 I’m currently learning:
     * Math behind the ML models.
-    * To code better
+    * To write cleaner and more efficient code.

 <br />